NumbersUSA History

 The organization experienced another major victory in 2021 when the very real danger of an amnesty in the budget reconciliation was averted, due in large part to a sustained phone call campaign on the part of NumbersUSA activists opposing the inclusion of any amnesty.

 NumbersUSA has continued its strong position of influence with Congress on federal immigration legislation and has formalized a state level initiative to bring mandatory E-Verify to a majority of states.
 This initiative gained rapid traction in July of 2023 in Florida with passage of S.B.
 1718 which had E-Verify as a centerpiece of immigration legislation.
 This strong legislation expands the use of E-Verify to private employers with 25 or more employees covering 90% of all employees in Florida.
-Similar legislation is under consideration in Texas, where Massa testified to the state Senate in 2023, and in West Virginia, where the state Senate unanimously passed an E-Verify bill but without state House approval in 2023.
+Similar legislation was considered in Texas in 2023, and in West Virginia, where the state Senate unanimously passed an E-Verify bill but without state House approval in 2023.

 Today, NumbersUSA continues to build on its quarter-century history of reaching across the breadth of conservative, centrist, and liberal Americans to empower voters to achieve a sensible immigration policy.
 This includes those whose immigration concerns run from restoration of the rule of law, to prioritizing the national interest, to leveling the playing field and reducing inequality for the working classes and especially the descendants of American slavery, to the impact that immigration-driven population growth has on the environment, conservation, and sustainability.
 Together, we believe better immigration policy is possible.